Blood and Thunder on the Steppes

 Prior to Temüjin's rise, the Mongolian steppes were a patchwork of competing tribes and confederations.
 The harsh environment demanded a nomadic lifestyle, with tribes following seasonal migration patterns alongside their herds of horses, sheep, and goats.
 Alliances were fluid.
 Raids for livestock and women were common, and blood feuds could last generations.

-The major powers in the region included the Jin Dynasty controlling northern China, the Song Dynasty in southern China, the Tangut Xi Xia kingdom to the west, and the Jurchen people in Manchuria.
+The major powers in the region included the Jin Dynasty (founded and ruled by the Jurchen of Manchuria) controlling northern China, the Song Dynasty in southern China, and the Tangut Xi Xia kingdom to the west.
 These settled civilizations generally viewed the steppe peoples as barbaric raiders to be either paid off or contained behind walls and fortifications.

 Tribal structure rested on the ulus system, groups bound by family ties and loyalty to a khan or chief.
 The Borjigin clan, to which Temüjin belonged, claimed descent from the Blue Wolf and had once been powerful but had fallen into decline.
 When Temüjin's father was poisoned by Tatars and Temüjin was only nine years old, the clan abandoned his mother and young siblings rather than bear the burden of supporting them.